prototypefund/civilcasemanager/README.md

 https://github.com/woylie/let_me

-# Events
+# To use

-To start your Phoenix server:
+To start the server:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).